jupyterhub/team-compass/docs/practices/pull_requests.md

 Our team practices should encourage transparency and collaboration, and reviewing one another's work is a great way to ensure that we share context and knowledge, and improve the codebase.
 Our goals are to balance inclusive and transparent team practices with the reality that we are all asynchronous and don't want to pay a large coordination penalty for every change and decision.

-**All changes to a JupyterHub repository should happen via Pull Requests**.
+**All changes to a JupyterHub repository should happen via Pull Requests** and **each pull request should reference at least one issue**.
 Any exceptions to this should be explicitly listed in team documentation.

 ## Principles to follow